 - Lake basin management in Nepal is gradually evolving.
 ILEC has made many efforts through training, workshops and exposure to improve the technical capacities of Nepal for lake basin governance.
 As a result, the Gandaki State has been demonstrating proactive response towards ILBM approach for lake basin management. - National Lake Conservation Development Committee (NLCDC) was established as an apex body for conservation and development of lakes in 2007, and is responsible for the development of strategic plans for lake conservation at the national level.
 It also coordinates the planning and implementation of strategic plans at the provincial level in collaboration with the provincial authorities.
-However, NLCDC's institutional, administrative, and technical capacities are poor. - Development of a National Lake Strategy was initiated by NLCDC in 2013 (with support from ILEC), though the process has not yet been finalized. - "Integrated Lake Basin Management Plan of Lake Cluster of Pokhara Valley, Nepal (2018-2023)" was developed by the Government of Nepal in 2018 and is to be implemented by Gandaki State. - "Lake Conservation and Development Authority Act-2018" has been enacted by Gandaki State to conserve, restore and manage lakes and their basins in the state.
-This is a first and historic initiative made at the state level in Nepal for lake basin governance. - Establishment of a Lake Authority by Gandaki state is in progress, empowered by the Lake Conservation and Development Authority Act-2018.
+However, NLCDC's institutional, administrative, and technical capacities are poor.

+- Development of a National Lake Strategy was initiated by NLCDC in 2013 (with support from ILEC), though the process has not yet been finalized. - "Integrated Lake Basin Management Plan of Lake Cluster of Pokhara Valley, Nepal (2018-2023)" was developed by the Government of Nepal in 2018 and is to be implemented by Gandaki State. - "Lake Conservation and Development Authority Act-2018" has been enacted by Gandaki State to conserve, restore and manage lakes and their basins in the state.
+This is a first and historic initiative made at the state level in Nepal for lake basin governance. - Lake Authority by Gandaki state has been established and in full operation, empowered by the Lake Conservation and Development Authority Act-2018.

-No. 020
+020

-Title Strengthening Integrated Lake Basin Management Implementation in Malaysia
+Strengthening Integrated Lake Basin Management Implementation in Malaysia

 through Research Framework

-Author Zati Sharip
+Zati Sharip

-Modules 10
+10 Presentation Report

-Category Case Study, Concepts (Planning, Information)
+Case Study, Concepts (Planning, Information)

-Year 2019
+2019

-C